richardgaywood/paydata.org/content/houserules/matrix/damage.md

 ## Matrix damage

-* Each device has (Device Rating / 2) boxes of Matrix damage.
+* Each device has 8+(Device Rating / 2) boxes of Matrix damage track.
 * Matrix damage is resisted with Device Rating + Firewall.
 * Tests using the device take a -1 penalty per 3 boxes of incurred Matrix damage.
 * If the Matrix damage track fills, the device is bricked, and is non-operable until repaired.